kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/recent-orders.md

 | 6   | 2           | 2024-11-23 | 300.00       |
 | 7   | 2           | 2024-11-11 | 300.00       |

-Write a query to find the 3 most recent orders along with customer information.
-Your output should have the following columns:
+Write a query to identify the 3 most recent orders along with customer information.
+The manager wants to see:

-- `customer_name`
-- `order_date`
-- `order_amount`
+- The customer's name

-The output should be ordered by the `order_date` in descending order.
+- When they placed their order (formatted as "Month, YYYY")
+- How much they spent

 ## Expected Output